-Relevant guarantee scheme Qualifying criteria, substantive protections provided and practical considerations Multilateral Investment Guarantee Agency Austria has ratified the Convention establishing the Multilateral Investment Guarantee Agency (MIGA) (Seoul, 11 October 1985; effective as of 12 April 1988) (MIGA's Convention).
+Relevant guarantee scheme Qualifying criteria, substantive protections provided and practical considerations Multilateral Investment Guarantee Agency Austria has ratified 8 the Convention establishing the Multilateral Investment Guarantee Agency (MIGA) (Seoul, 11 October 1985; effective as of 12 April 1988) (MIGA's Convention).
 Under the MIGA's Convention, Austrian nationals and corporations, as well as corporations majority-owned by Austrian nationals, are eligible to acquire non-commercial risk insurance from MIGA for investments made in developing states provided that certain conditions are met.
 Insured risks include currency inconvertibility and transfer restrictions; expropriation; war, terrorism and civil disturbances; breach of contract; non-honouring of sovereign financial obligations.
-Projects supported by MIGA must be financially and economically viable, environmentally sound, and consistent with the labour standards and development objectives of the country in order to correspond to MIGA's objective of promoting economic growth and development.
-Investment Guarantee G4 of the Osterreichische Kontrollbank AG Austrian export and investment guarantees are managed by Osterreichische Kontrollbank AG (OeKB) a bank formally assigned by the Republic of Austria to assist the country's exportation industry and capital market.
-It provides tailor-made insurance packges to expoters and investors whose activities directly or indirectly benefit Austria's current account.
-The guarantee programme offered to investors is known as "G4".
-Investments covered under this program may be made in the form of equity (cash or kind) or shareholder loans and the investor must be domiciled in Austria.
-The political risks that it covers are (i) the destruction of assets in foreign countries, (ii) expropriation and (iii) transfer delays exceeding three months, earnings, repayment of capital interest.
+Projects supported by MIGA must be financially and economically viable, environmentally sound, and consistent with the labour standards and development objectives of the country correspond to MIGA's objective of promoting economic growth and development.

+Relevant guarantee scheme Qualifying criteria, substantive protections provided and practical considerations Investment Guarantee G4 of the Oesterreichische Kontrollbank AG Austrian export and investment guarantees are managed by Oesterreichische Kontrollbank AG (OeKB), a bank formally assigned by the Republic of Austria to assist the country's exportation industry and capital market.
+It provides tailor-made insurance packages to exporters and investors whose activities directly or indirectly benefit Austria's current account.
+The guarantee programme offered to investors is known as 'G4'.
+Investments covered under this programme may be made in the form of equity (cash or kind) or shareholder loans and the investor must be domiciled in Austria.
+The political risks that it covers are (i) the destruction of assets in foreign countries, (ii) expropriation and (iii) transfer delays exceeding three months, earnings and repayment of capital interest.
 Insured investors who wish to be indemnified are required to inform the OeKB.
 The OeKB would examine the claims and draw up a proposal for their settlement and, upon approval by the Ministry of Finance, it would ultimately indemnify the investor.
 The investor is further required to subrogate the claim.
 To claim compensation for costs incurred in the pursuit of commercial claims, investors must coordinate each step they take in the process with the OeKB.